Enclave-Software/Enclave-Messenger/README.md

  - Based on [Silence](https://github.com/SilenceIM/Silence)

 # No Internet Required
- - Made for places where internet often goes down!
+ - Made for places where internet often goes down! (or taken down by the _government_)

 # Privacy Forever
  - Your data is not stored on our servers!